A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Benchmark tests and validation

-In view of such a thin flame front, a finer grid spacing of $\SI{30}{\micro\metre}$ was used for further simulations.
-This choice is in line with the recommendation that the grid size shall be at least ten times smaller than the thermal thickness of the flame front~\cite{kim2006}.
+In view of such a thin flame front, a special attention must be payed to the choice of grid spacing.
+Therefore, we have conducted a grid-independence study and have found that for $\Delta x < 30~\mu$m results are essentially independent of the grid spacing.
+This is in line with the recommendation that the grid size shall be at least ten times smaller than the thermal thickness of the flame front~\cite{kim2006}.

-Figure~\ref{fig:mass-frac-1d} shows the mass fractions of all the 6 species involved in the above described 1-D flame simulations.

-To capture a stationary flame in the simulation domain, the mass flow rate at the inlet is adjusted at every time step.
-For this purpose, the consumption rate of the fuel (here methane) at the flame front is estimated.
-This information is then used to evaluate the flow velocity at the inlet in order to compensate the consumed fuel.
-This approach proved to be very effective and converges rapidly towards a stationary flame.
+Next we provide a more detailed comparison of various quantities within the 1-D flame.
+For this purpose, we mention that the chemical kinetics library CANTERA not only provides various kinetic data required for chemical reactions in our numerical solver but also has the capability to independently simulate 1-D flames.
+Using this feature, we compare in Fig.~\ref{fig:mass-frac-1d} the results obtained within the present hybrid simulation approach with the data provided by CANTERA regarding the concentrations of various species involved in the reaction and their spatial variation across the flame front.
+Similarly, Fig.~\ref{fig:v-T-rho-1d} compares temperature, velocity and the rate of heat release across the flame front between the two numerical tools.
+As seen from these comparisons, the data obtained within the proposed simulation methodology agree well with the reference benchmark calculations.